sjfakharian/Data-Insight-Tools/Causal_Connector.md

 For example, "What would sales have been in Region A last month if we had doubled our advertising budget there?"

 Each level of the ladder requires stronger assumptions and more detailed causal models.
-Traditional statistical methods operate primarily at Level 1, while causal inference provides tools to climb to Levels 2 and 3[^1].
+Traditional statistical methods operate primarily at Level 1, while causal inference provides tools to climb to Levels 2 and 3.

 ### Do-calculus and Its Role in Identifying Causal Effects

-The do-calculus is a mathematical framework developed by Pearl to manipulate causal queries[^1].
+The do-calculus is a mathematical framework developed by Pearl to manipulate causal queries.
 It provides a set of rules for transforming expressions involving the do-operator into expressions that can be estimated from observational data.

 The key insight of do-calculus is that under certain conditions, the effect of an intervention do(X=x) can be computed from observational data without actually performing the intervention.
 This is crucial because in many real-world scenarios, interventions may be impractical, unethical, or impossible.